In 2022, creating a clever ad is only half the battle.

-If the thought of creating video content feels intimidating, try one of Biteable’s 1000+ ready-to-edit video templates and see how simple it can be for yourself.
+If the thought of creating video content feels intimidating, try one of Biteable’s brandable, ready-to-edit video templates and see for yourself how simple it can be.

 6. Feature customer testimonials

 At the end of the day, the opinion that matters most comes from people who already buy your product or use your service.
 Distill your customer feedback to find loyal advocates for your product, and give their voice a platform with a customer testimonial video or graphic.
 Bonus points if you can manifest first-person footage of the customers themselves.